matsilv/rl-offline-online-opt/README.md

 which have been described in the previous section.

 ## Issue
-Currently, there is an issue with the `garage` library.
+Currently, there is an issue with the `garage` library when running on Windows 10 OS.
 If the `test.py` script in launched in the the same directory of the git repository then the following execption is raised `TypeError: CreateProcess() argument 8 must be str or None, not bytes`.
 Please, run the code in separate directory from the git repository.
 Sorry for the inconvenience.
 The experiments were run on Windows 10 OS.